 Joe knows how to ask for an upgrade in eighty-two languages, just don’t put him near an elevator or an ice machine.

 James Nubile is director, producer, editor and director of photography at Fly on the Wall Productions.
 Jay is a renowned photographer and photojournalist whose unique style of reportage has earned him numerous awards and distinction among his peers.
 His work has been featured in numerous national and international publications, including The New York Times Magazine, Los Angeles Times Magazine, Newsweek, Time, US News and World Report and USA Today.
-He has lived in and traveled to the Middle East, Former Soviet Union, Central Asia, Bosnia, Rwanda, Northern Ireland and Southeast Asia.
+He has lived in and traveled to the Middle East, Eastern Europe, the Former Soviet Union, Central Asia, Bosnia, Northern Ireland, Africa and Southeast Asia.
 Jay has served as director of photography on feature-length documentaries as well as countless short films for the country’s leading non-profit organizations, schools, hospitals and corporations.
 His strong passion for journalism allows him to find, visualize and film the story in an accurate and compelling way for each and every client.

 Jay doesn’t mind being near an elevator or ice machine.
 Just don’t put him near Joe.